Our grading system explained

 Burma has a huge amount to offer visitors who wish to support the people.
 Whether you want to travel in Burma for the cultural highlights or walk its remote hills, Mountain Kingdoms can put together the perfect Burma holiday experience for you.

 Burma (Myanmar) Holidays

 With its fascinating ethnic diversity, a landscape stretching from the Indian Ocean to the high Himalaya and a stunning abundance of gilded temples and monuments, Burma has some of the strongest draws of any travel destination.

-- Explore the many temples in Bagan by bike – the best way to see this sprawling complex
+- Explore the many temples in Bagan by bike – the best way to see this vast complex

-- Visit Inle Lake on foot and by bike
+- Discover Inle Lake by boat and on foot

-- Take the train ride along the Gokteik viaduct
+- Take a train ride along the Gokteik viaduct

 - Cycle around the colonial hill station of Kalaw